Database, Tables, Views, and Indexes

 segment_part | string | Specifies the segment part redundancy of the table.
 Supported values include: { DATA | MANIFEST | INDEX | PDF | CDE | STATS } These settings are defined as follows: DATA: The actual data for the table.
 MANIFEST: Header information stored about the data, which describes how to locate any given cluster of rows within the data.
 INDEX: The index of the data used for quicker lookups and better query performance.
 STATS: Used in the optimizer, the probability density function and combinable distinct estimators used to make better optimizations to query plans. |

 redundancy_scheme | string | The redundancy scheme.
-Supported values include: { COPY | PARITY } These settings are defined as follows: PARITY: Using the parity encoding specified on the storage cluster, will use parity bits to ensure redundancy for the data.
-This option uses less storage but is slower during rebuilds and node outages.
-COPY: A copy of the bytes will be stored throughout the storage cluster to ensure redundancy.
-This option uses more storage but is faster during rebuilds and node outages. |
+Supported values include: { COPY | PARITY } These settings are defined as follows: COPY — The system stores a copy of the bytes throughout the storage cluster to ensure redundancy.
+This option uses more storage but is faster during rebuilds and node outages.
+PARITY — The system uses the parity encoding specified on the storage cluster, and uses parity bits to ensure redundancy for the data.
+This option uses less storage but is slower during rebuilds and node outages. |

 Example

-This example alters the STATS part to COPY redundancy:
+This example alters the STATS part to COPY redundancy.

 ALTER TABLE DROP COLUMN drops an existing column from the table.